So this is a story of how we, productivity and collaboration software creators, eat our own dog food.

 - 3. Need a formal process to organize a cross-functional team

-I must emphasize that we still continue our journey towards a formal scrum.
+All in all it is not Kaban versus Scrum or from Kanban to Scrum, it is more like Kanban AND Scrum at the same time.
+I must emphasize that we continue our journey towards a formal Scrum.
 We might end up somewhere else, and key factors could be the growth of the team or the quality of surrounding processes which have a significant impact/demand from the engineering process.
 Lastly, huge thanks to the whole engineering team who are making it fun and keep getting fresh ideas on how things can be better next time.
 Teamhood for the win!

 There are other stories about such transition so sharing one here.